 What does a focal extender do?

 They are used to decrease the focal length of an eyepiece.
-This in turn, increases the magnification of the eyepiece, so it will effectively act as an eyepiece of different size.
+This, in turn, increases the magnification of the eyepiece, so it will effectively act as an eyepiece of a different size.

 The amount the magnification will be increased is defined by the divergence of the focal extender.
 So, for example, if you have a 20mm eyepiece and a 2x focal extender, you will get the same magnification as if you were using a 10mm eyepiece.

 First of all, a focal extender automatically doubles the number of magnification levels you have access to with your eyepiece collection.
 So, if you have 4 eyepieces of different sizes, you will immediately get access to 8 different magnifications without having to buy additional eyepieces.